 Labor Market Performance

 Bullard noted that by some key measures (e.g., the unemployment rate and payroll employment growth), labor markets have improved since the FOMC adopted its current asset purchase program last September.
-However, according to some alternative measures (e.g., the labor force participation rate and the employment-population ratio), labor market performance remains weak.
+However, other measures (e.g., the labor force participation rate and the employment-population ratio) have not seen such improvement.

 Therefore, a key labor market issue for the tapering debate is whether the FOMC should focus attention primarily on nonfarm payroll employment and unemployment or consider a wider range of labor market indicators.
 “If the former, then labor markets have clearly improved since September 2012.
 If the latter, then labor markets may be judged to remain weak, but the criterion for labor market improvement would be considerably muddied,” Bullard said.